How to Enhance Your Projects with Bower Configuration

 }

-Bower JSON
+Creating a Bower JSON File

 <link rel="stylesheet" href="http://cdnjs.cloudflare.com/ajax/libs/normalize/3.0.0/normalize.min.css">